-- What’s Shunned Now at the Hagia Sophia in Istanbul
+- The Hidden Beauty on the Balcony at the Hagia Sophia in Istanbul

-- Hidden Crosses in the Hagia Sophia Courtyard
+- The Shunned Hidden Crosses in the Hagia Sophia’s Courtyard

-The Hagia Sophia, the jewel of Justinian’s reign, has withstood earthquakes, vandalism, and religious exchange – still, even with the covering of Islam, the place reveals, for those willing to seek, the beauty of hidden crosses.
+The Hagia Sophia, the jewel of Justinian’s reign, has withstood earthquakes, vandalism, and religious exchange.
+Even with the covering of Islam, the place reveals the beauty of hidden crosses in the Hagia Sophia’s courtyard.
+Unfortunately, since the site’s entrance was changed in Jan.
+2024, the courtyard is no longer accessible.
+Let’s see what you are missing.

 Many Christian sites in Turkiye reflect a post-Islamic presentation of history by often ignoring the Christian nature of the tourist place.
-For example, walking upon the ground of the Hagia Sophia represents a location that former churches occupied for close to 1100 years.
+For example, walking upon the ground of the Hagia Sophia represents a location that former churches occupied for close to 1100 years, longer than the time period of a Mosque.
 However, the mosque label disregards the past by lacking to display any Byzantine history.
-Let’s look at the ancient clues to discover what most tourists do not notice in the Hagia Sophia’s courtyard.
+If you are able to enter the courtyard, here are some ancient clues to discover in the Hagia Sophia’s courtyard.
+Or it may be possible to look through the walled gate to see some of these items.

 Near to Security

-On the left, a lone column with a cross sits in the garden lot to inform the visitors that one has entered an ancient church.
-Columns mean entrances and public squares to prepare the worshipers to focus their minds on the cross.
+On the right, just after security, a lone column with a cross sits in the garden lot to inform visitors that they have entered an ancient church.
+Columns meant entrances and public squares, which prepared the worshipers to focus their minds on the cross.
+Many of these hidden crosses are in the Hagia Sophia’s courtyard.

-Typically, Turkiye stores Christian archeology history in open spaces like a courtyard or garden of a Museum.
-Accordingly, after security on the left, two enclosed non-accessible sections initiate where we will begin our search for understanding the past.
+Typically, Türkiye stores Christian archeology history in open spaces like a museum’s courtyard or garden.
+Accordingly, after security on the left, two enclosed, non-accessible sections initiate where we will begin our search for understanding the past.

 Sacred columns in Hagia Sophia’s Garden